carriemacfarlane/carriewritesdocs/blog/2026-5-17-centered.md

 ### Answer

-* Contextualize our content decisions: Center-aligned paragraphs are hard to read, and the big brands know this.
+* Contextualize our formatting decisions: The big brands know that center-aligned paragraphs are hard to read.

 ### Citations